Marine Identity Conceptualisation

 Codeveloping the concept of marine identity

-As part of an ESRC funded Fellowship at Exeter University, I am leading a workshop for marine practitioners and researchers to discuss what marine identity means for marine citizenship.
+As part of an ESRC funded Fellowship at Exeter University, I led a workshop for marine practitioners and researchers to discuss what marine identity means for marine citizenship.

-The research builds on my PhD research findings that marine identity may fill the value- and knowledge-action gaps, driving people to take action.
+The research built on my PhD research findings that marine identity may fill the value- and knowledge-action gaps, driving people to take action.

 “Marine identity is an identity rooted in the way in which the ocean as a place supports the sense of self”.